mozillacampuscrce/unscript2k18-11/README.md

   - Retweets Count

 ## Sentiment Analysis API
-Developed using Node.js and Express.js
+Developed using Node.js and Express.js<br>
-Its is using AFINN
+Its is using AFINN List